Back to blog

 How many open source LLMs are there?

 No authoritative organization maintains a global count of open source LLMs.
-Hugging Face hosted more than 2 million public model repositories in 2025, but that figure covers all model types and includes derivatives, adapters, and quantizations.
-It is not a count of unique LLMs.
+Hugging Face hosted 2.96 million public model repositories in August 2026, but that figure covers all model types and includes derivatives, adapters, and quantizations.
+It is not a count of unique LLMs, and 85.6% of those repositories have fewer than 200 lifetime downloads.

 Which open source LLM is the most popular?